benjr70/Smart-Smoker-V2/docs/Epics/pushNotifications.md

 7. In the events.gateway for the websocket lives our pushNotification function that will detect when and what to send as a push notification to the user

+!!! note "Note"

+     Push notifications are set on a 10 minute timeout, once you get a notification it will not send that same one for another 10 minutes